Thursday, January 3, 2013

 1 small yellow capsicum - remove seeds and sliced into medium size pieces

-2 medium size eggplants - peel 4 lengthwise strips of skin from eggplants in alternating
+2 medium size eggplant - peel 4 lengthwise strips of skin from eggplant in alternating

 strips and discard.
-Next slice eggplants into 1 inch rounds.
+Next slice eggplant into round pieces.

 4 tbsp oil